tcurdt/jdeb/docs/maven.md

-skip             | Indicates if an execution should be skipped                                                | No; defaults to `false` skipSubmodules   | Skip goal on all submodules                                                                | No; defaults to `false` skipPOMs         | Skip goal on POM artifacts                                                                 | No; defaults to `true` modifiedTimeMs   | Sets specified modified time in epoch milliseconds to all files and folders                | No; defaults to current time
+skip             | Indicates if an execution should be skipped                                                | No; defaults to `false` skipSubmodules   | Skip goal on all submodules                                                                | No; defaults to `false` skipPOMs         | Skip goal on POM artifacts                                                                 | No; defaults to `true`

 If you use the `dataSet` element, you'll need to populate it with a one or more `data` elements.
 A `data` element is used to specify a directory, a